Best Places to Go Camping on Long Island with Kids

 Open April through early November

-Nickerson Beach Park totals more than 121 acres and offers camping surrounded by protected beach property.
+Nickerson Beach Park offers 121 acres of camping surrounded by protected beach property.
 The campground features 74 RV sites.
 It also offers admission to the swimming pool, picnic area, skate park, concession stand, and grills.
 Sewer and electric hook-ups are available.

 Suffolk County Parks offers plenty of options for a family camping trip